vitormaco/ChatSystem/README.md

 ```
 Model - contains diagrams-related files

+DiagramImages - contains the same diagrams as in the Model folder, but in JPG format

 Project - contains project-related files
 │
 └───makefile - commands to build and run the project